googleapis/google-cloud-cpp/doc/adr/2022-11-11-multiple-versions-of-GCP-service-in-one-library.md

 Namespaces of services will match the subdirectory structure of the `google-cloud-cpp` library, but with `_` instead of `/`s.
-We cannot just nest the namespace, because that may conflict with the gRPC types.
+We cannot just nest the namespace, because that may conflict with the types emitted by `protoc`.
 For example, `google/cloud/bigquery/v2/` -> `google::cloud::bigquery_v2` and `google/cloud/bigquery/storage/v1` -> `google::cloud::bigquery_storage_v1`.

 Libraries will thus contain **all** versions of the nested GCP services